- Animal Care

 Debbie Duel came to the League in April 2008 to run a classroom-based education program.
 She has 20 years of experience in humane education—leading classroom programs, workshops, teacher trainings and conferences.
 She helped launch the Humane Society of the US’s First Strike™ Campaign, an animal cruelty/human violence connection awareness program.
 She has published several children’s books with humane themes.
 Debbie has a Masters degree in education.

 Maureen Sosa came to the League in December 2003 as a volunteer.
 She moved into a full-time position in the kennels, became the adoptions manager, and then managed the medical care of shelter animals.
-As Shelter Director she oversees all shelter operations.
+As Intake Director she manages the constant flow of pets into the the Washington Animal Rescue League.
 She attended Maryland College of Art and Design.

 Matt’s career has spanned over 25 years as a senior-level strategic communications and public relations professional.
 During that time, his experience includes a 22-year career with Washington Sports and Entertainment (Verizon Center, Washington Wizards, Washington Capitals, Washington Mystics and Ticketmaster), where he served in several positions, including Executive Vice President/Chief of Staff.
 Prior to joining the League, Matt was the Vice President of Business Development for Maroon PR, where he was responsible for developing new business for the marketing and public relations firm.
 Matt received his Bachelor’s degree in English from Emory University.